Table of Contents

 WordPress redirect acts like an automatic forwarding system for your website’s URLs.
 When someone tries to visit a specific URL, a redirect can send them to a different destination URL instead.
 This is useful for various reasons, such as maintaining a smooth user experience even if content has moved or URLs have changed.

-How Does WordPress Redirect Work?
+How Does WordPress URL Redirect Work?

-• Identify the Old URL.
-The redirect first recognizes the original URL a visitor attempts to access.
+- Identify the Old URL: The redirect first recognizes the original URL a visitor attempts to access.
 It could be an outdated page address, a typo, or a page that’s been permanently moved.

-• Map the New Destination.
-Once the old URL is identified, the redirect consults its instructions to pick the new, relevant URL.
+- Map the New Destination: Once the old URL is identified, the redirect consults its instructions to pick the new, relevant URL.
 This could be a similar page with updated content, the homepage, or even an external website.

-• Forward the Visitor.
-Finally, the effect takes place!
+- Forward the Visitor: Finally, the effect takes place!
 The visitor is automatically forwarded to the new destination URL.
 This happens so quickly that it appears seamless, ensuring they find the information they need without interruption.

 Thus, redirects act as a bridge between outdated or incorrect URLs and their current, functional counterparts.
 This not only improves user experience but also maintains the SEO value of your website.
 Also, it benefits in ensuring search engines crawl and index the correct pages.